3 nights from only $695

 Located in the valley below Mount Merapi, Yogya is the epicenter of Javanese arts, where wooden and silver handcrafts and dance and music performances all abound.
 It also displays some classic examples of the island’s architecture and design, defined by low-rise buildings with tall, pyramid-shaped roofs.

-We’ll depart Kasongan and make our way to our hotel.
+This evening, we'll make our way to our hotel.
 After checking in, we’ll get our first glimpse of the city on a brief orientation walk.
 Next, we enjoy dinner at a local restaurant.

 After breakfast, we have some time to sample daily life in the neighborhood around the hotel.
 Then we visit Sambisari, a Hindu temple constructed in the ninth century.
 Until its accidental discovery in 1966, Sambisari remained hidden under layers of rock and sand from Mount Merapi's 1906 volcanic eruption.